jaegertracing/documentation/content/docs/next-release/frontend-ui.md

 Several aspects of the UI can be configured:

   * The Dependencies section can be enabled / configured
+  * The Monitor section can be enabled / configured
   * App analytics tracking can be enabled / configured (via Google Analytics or custom plugin)
   * Additional menu options can be added to the global nav
   * Search input limits can be configured